-Although fibroadenoma growths tends to occur during particular stages life, the specific cause of all fibroadenomas isn’t precisely known.
+Although fibroadenoma growth tends to occur during particular stages of life, the specific cause of all fibroadenomas isn’t precisely known.
 They may occur at any age and are not linked with any other medical conditions.
 Fibroadenomas do not become breast cancer, though some research suggests that women with a family history of breast cancer may be more likely to get fibroadenomas in their lifetime.

 Fibroadenoma is often detected during self or doctor-administered manual examination, but are sometimes only found by mammogram or ultrasound.
 The mass is generally a small, firm lump, and doesn’t usually cause pain or discomfort.